icon-project/community/special-interest-groups/infrastructure/README.md

 ## Goals

-We build and maintain the community RPC endpoints and tracker.
+We build and maintain the community RPC endpoints, tracker, and related tools.

 ## Meetings